Stochastic Modeling and Simulation of Viral Evolution: Simulation Experiments

 Now suppose that $b=0$, the initial population has active maximum replicative capability $r_{\!*}(0)$ and the carrying capacity $K$ is sufficiently small (we shall give an estimate of $K$ in a moment).
 Then, as mentioned before, the value $r_{\!*}=r_{\!*}(0)$ acts as the maximum replicative capability for that population.
 Moreover, if the highest replicative class $r_{\!*}$ is lost by chance, that is, if $r_{\!*}(n+1)=r_{\!*}(n)-1$, then it can not be recovered anymore and hence, from that time on the maximum replicative capability for that population has dropped by $1$ unit.
-This may be seen as a manifestation of the ``Muller's Ratchet'', since the population has accumulated a deleterious effect in an irreversible manner.
+This may be seen as a manifestation of the ``Muller's ratchet'', since the population has accumulated a deleterious effect in an irreversible manner.

 For sake of concreteness, let us assume that $r_{\!*}=R$ and $d$ are such that $(R-1)(1-d)<1$, but $R(1-d)>1$.
 Then, at the beginning of the process, the malthusian parameter is $\mu=R(1-d)>1$ and the process is super-critical.
 However, if at some generation $n$, the $R$-th replicative class is lost by chance, then $R$ drops by $1$ and $\mu=(R-1)(1-d)<1$, so the process becomes sub-critical and the population becomes extinct very quickly.
 In this case, the frequency of the $R$-th replicative class is $(1-d)^{R}$ and fraction of particles that are purged, at each generation, is $R(1-d)-1$, hence the fraction of particles that are left in the $R$-th replicative class, at each generation, is $\nu_{R}=2(1-d)^{R}-R(1-d)^{R+1}$.
 If $K\approx 1/\nu_{R}$ then there will be, on average, $1$ particle of class $R$ per generation -- it is very unlikely that this replicative class will be retained for a long period of time.
 Therefore, in order to avoid the random drift effect $K$ should be at least of the order of $10 \times R(1-d)/\nu_{R}$, or higher.
 At each ``click of the ratchet'' the fittest replicative class is lost and there is a drop in the malthusian parameter by $(1-d)$, until $r_{\!*}(1-d)$ becomes less than $1$, where $r_{\!*}$ is the maximum replicative capability at the current generation.
 This drop occurs in the phenotypic diversity and the phenotypic entropy, as well (see Figure~\ref{fig:ratchet}).